-If you're a mother or expecting, it is only natural to have questions about what is safest for your baby during the outbreak of the COVID-19 pandemic.
+If you're a mother or expecting, it is only natural to have questions about what is safest for your baby during the COVID-19 pandemic.

 Here are some answers to common questions from new and expecting mothers to help provide the safest experience for you and your baby, whether you’re feeling healthy or experiencing signs and symptoms of COVID.

 Yes.
 There is no evidence to date that the COVID-19 virus is transmitted through breastfeeding.

 Breastmilk provides antibodies that give babies everywhere a healthy boost and protect them against many infections.
 Breastfeeding significantly reduces the risk of death in newborns and young infants, provides lifelong health benefits for children, and improves the health of mothers as well.

 Engage in skin-to-skin contact with your newborn.
 Placing your newborn close to you enables the early initiation of breastfeeding.
 Timing is everything and it is recommended to initiate breastfeeding within the first hour after delivery.

 If your baby is 6 months old or younger, he should be breastfed exclusively.
 Once your child is over 6 months, continue breastfeeding with safe and healthy complementary foods.

 Can you pass COVID-19 to your baby by breastfeeding?